-Around 74% of Canadians are side sleepers with the benefit of improved digestion and curbed snoring.
-The only issue comes when you enter into the REM stage of sleep and your muscles relax leaving your spine suspended in the middle with its only support being the hips and shoulder.
+Around 74% of Canadians have sided sleepers, benefiting from improved digestion and curbed snoring.
+The only issue comes when you enter into the REM stage of sleep, and your muscles relax, leaving your spine suspended in the middle, with its only support being the hips and shoulder.
 Because of that, you could have a spinal misalignment and nerve inflammation.

-Sleeping on your back is the best way to keep your spinal cord in a neutral alignment but it also puts a lot of pressure on your spine.
-Therefore, if you buy a mattress with extra soft firmness, it will cause your hips to sink and form a curve; throwing off your spinal alignment.
+Sleeping on your back is the best way to keep your spinal cord in a neutral alignment, but it also puts a lot of pressure on your spine.
+Therefore, buying a mattress with extra soft firmness will cause your hips to sink and form a curve, throwing off your spinal alignment.
 On the other hand, if it’s extra firm, it will exert pressure on your back and cause muscle tenderness.

 On that note, the best mattress to help you fight back pain and strain is a firm or a medium-firm mattress; it will offer you the best comfort and support to help relieve and prevent back pain.

 Combined sleepers tend to sleep in more than one position.
-Therefore, to alleviate and prevent back pain, you’ll need to purchase a medium-firm mattress since it helps in relieving pressure for side, back, and stomach sleepers.
+Therefore, to alleviate and prevent back pain, you’ll need to purchase a medium-firm mattress since it helps in relieving side pressure and back and stomach sleepers.

-Don’t forget to look out for warranties when purchasing a mattress; it comes in handy in case it gets delivered with manufacturing defects.
-However, bear in mind that spills, and normal anticipated wear and tear are normally not covered by a warranty.
+Don’t forget to look for warranties when purchasing a mattress; it comes in handy if it is delivered with manufacturing defects.
+However, remember that spills and normal anticipated wear and tear usually are not covered by a warranty.

 In ordinary circumstances, warranties offer repair or replacement of the mattresses in case of a defect within the stated warranty period.
-However, in some warranties known as prorated warranties, you’ll have to pay a portion of the replacement cost depending on how long you’ve owned the mattress.
+However, in some prorated warranties, you’ll have to pay a portion of the replacement cost depending on how long you’ve owned the mattress.

 Returns/ Sleep trials

-When purchasing a mattress online, ensure that you look out for mattresses with a sleep trial of 100 nights.
-This is essential so that you don’t end up spending money on a mattress that has the wrong level of firmness and end up getting stuck with it.
+When purchasing a mattress online, ensure that you look for mattresses with a sleep trial of 100 nights.
+This is essential so that you don’t spend money on a mattress with the wrong level of firmness and get stuck with it.